CMSgov/bcda-static-site/decryption_walkthrough.md

 ### 3. Decrypting the file

 After downloading the file, move to the command line.
-Navigate to the directory where you saved decrypt.py and requirements.txt from the Gathering the tools section.
+Navigate to the directory where you saved `decrypt.py` and `requirements.txt` from the Gathering the tools section under the [How to decrypt BCDA data files](#how-to-decrypt-bcda-data-files) section.

 <img src="assets/img/decrypt_walkthrough_04.png" alt="decryption with python" width="500" />

 Let’s first verify that Python is running properly.

-* Run decrypt.py with the help argument (python decrypt.py -h).
+* Run `decrypt.py` with the help argument (`python decrypt.py -h`).
 You should get the response shown below.

 <img src="assets/img/decrypt_walkthrough_05.png" alt="decryption with python" width="500" />